Graduate Student Financial Aid

 This federal loan is awarded to students with exceptional financial need.
 No fees are associated with the Perkins Loan, and, for new borrowers, repayment of principal and interest (fixed 5%) begins nine months after the student graduates or ceases to be enrolled at least half-time.
 Repayment may be spread over ten years and deferred or canceled under certain conditions.
 The maximum award per academic year is $8,000 based on available funding.

-If you are a new borrower to the Perkins program at BC, you are required to complete a Master Promissory Note (MPN) and related materials.
+As a new borrower to the Perkins program at BC, you are required to complete a Master Promissory Note (MPN) and related materials.
 This is an electronic process; specific instructions will be emailed to you at your BC email address.
-If you are a prior Perkins borrower at BC, you do not need to complete another MPN.
 If your Perkins loan increases or a new loan is awarded, you will not receive a new MPN, as the original MPN is valid for all additions to the original award.

 The financial aid verification process must be complete and all promissory notes must be signed before any disbursements can be made to your student account.
 Disbursements are made in two equal amounts—one each semester.